Spear: Medieval period

+Medieval polearms exhibited in Trakai Island Castle, Lithuania.
+Polearms such as these came to replace the spear from the 14th century onwards.

 After the fall of the Western Roman Empire, the spear and shield continued to be used by nearly all Western European cultures.
 Since a medieval spear required only a small amount of steel along the sharpened edges (most of the spear-tip was wrought iron), it was an economical weapon.
 Quick to manufacture, and needing less smithing skill than a sword, it remained the main weapon of the common soldier.
 The Vikings, for instance, although often portrayed with an axe, sword, or lance in hand, were armed mostly with spears, as were their Anglo-Saxon, Irish, or continental contemporaries.
 Spears eventually evolved into lances; this is where the lance depiction comes from.
 With a good majority of Medieval weapons being spears they became integrated into many war tactics.
 Spears were very commonly used while providing a defensive block.
 When men on horses tried to get by these blocks, they would often be killed by the spears that could poke through the shield walls.
 Spears became more common than swords and axes because of how cheap, long, and fast spears were made.